Hywan/mnt.io/content/articles/2026-04-13-switching-higher-order-streams-to-first-order-streams/index.md

 +++
-title = "Switching higher-order stream to first-order stream" date = "2026-04-13" description = "I discuss about streams.
+title = "Switching higher-order streams to first-order streams" date = "2026-04-13" description = "I discuss about streams.
 It's a pretext to learn about higher-order streams, like `flatten` and to introduce a new stream: `switch`!
 It's very useful, and will have no secret for you." draft = true